Darsh-A/Onlyfans18-/Physics/PHY101/Mechanics/RBD/Euler's Equations.md

 A few topics from [[Moment of Inertia]] have been used in here.
 I will provide in the backlinks but having a more stable base is nice.
 ```

+To proceed with solving any problem using Euler's Equation, make sure t